Adeola-Adesoba/barcodegen/README.md

 This web app was developed to for the Barcode generator and is deployed on Heroku and hosted at https://mbcodegen.herokuapp.com/.

-You can test it by providing a video URL as an input to generate a barcode.
+You can test it by providing either a YouTube video URL, Video ID or both as an input to generate a barcode.

-Note: This can only take Video URL for now and will be further improved upon to take both Video IDs and URLs respectively.
+Note: This Web app can take both Video IDs and URLs respectively.

 ## Setup